Our recipes and stories, delivered.

 • 1 teaspoon freshly squeezed lemon juice

-• ¼ teaspoon lemon zest
+• ¼ teaspoons lemon zest

-• ¼ teaspoon kosher salt (scant)
+• ¼ teaspoons kosher salt (scant)

-• ½ teaspoon granulated sugar, optional
+• ½ teaspoons granulated sugar, optional

 Whipping ricotta transforms it into a luscious ingredient that is extremely versatile.
 The savory version can be used with salads, crostini, and pasta, while the sweet version is perfect on baked goods or fresh fruit.
 Its uses are limited only by your imagination.